microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-in-azure/app_registrations.md

 This section explains how to configure the Management API app registration to enable authentication.

+#### Manifest

+In the Management API Application Manifest editor, you need to apply the same change in the manifest as you did for the previous app registration.
+Change the `accessTokenAcceptedVersion` field from null (which defaults to: 1) to 2 (for v2.0 tokens).

 #### API Graph permissions

 From the API app registration view, go to the **API permissions** option that is in the resource blade, click the **Add a permission** button and then ensure that the **Microsoft APIs** tab is selected.